Vindexus/btc-to-bits-chrome/testing.md

 |0.005btc|five one thousandths of a bitcoin|
 |In quotes "Buying 100 BTC"|In quotes "Buying one hundred BTC"|

+>Trades should usually not be advertised here.
+For example, submissions like "Buying 100 BTC" or "Selling my computer for bitcoins" do not belong here. <a href="/r/Bitcoin">/r/Bitcoin</a> is primarily for news and discussion.

 |To Be Skipped|
 |-|
 |1,000,000 bits (1 BTC)|